Tips, Tricks And Hacks For Your Vehicle

 3. Bad calipers

 If your car is making a creaking noise when driving slowly, it could be due to malfunctioning calipers.
 When these fail, they often become stuck in a semi-closed position where they apply pressure on the brake rotors as if you were constantly braking.
-This is especially noticeable when going slowly; you can hear the clicking noise caused by constant contact between calipers and discs.

 Car calipers are an essential element of a vehicle’s braking system, pressing brake pads against rotors to create friction that allows your car to stop.
 Most cars have four calipers – one at each wheel – mounted on either side of the rotor and connected to your pedal through hydraulics.